-3. Competencies:

-- Good knowledge of refrigeration and air-conditioning sectors: current situation, trends and problems to be solved, familiarity with the Montreal Protocol and country programme on ODS phase-out in Moldova, legal requirements of the EU Regulation 842/2006; - Skills to research, design, and produce quality knowledge products, reports, research papers, etc.) - Ability to achieve results and deadlines in a timely manner, maintaining a high standard throughout.
+- At least 2 (two) years experience with activities related to Refrigeration and Air-Conditioning sector, environmental sciences or other relevant fields - 3.
+Competencies: - Good knowledge of Refrigeration and Air-Conditioning sector: current situation, trends and problems to be solved, familiarity with the Montreal Protocol and country programme on ODS phase-out in Moldova, legal requirements of the EU Regulation 842/2006 - Familiarity with the R.Moldova ODS import/export licensing and quota system - Skills to research, design, and produce quality knowledge products, reports, research papers, etc. - Ability to achieve results and deadlines in a timely manner, maintaining a high standard throughout